aveongye/cst-case-study/README.md

   - Days to delivery = 92 days
   - GBP IRR = 9.951%
   - Notional = £102,419,859.44 / (1.09951)^(92/365) = £100,000,000.00
-  - _Note: This equals the initial investment because discounting NAV(2025-12-31) back to 2025-09-30 gives the PV of future cashflows at 2025-09-30, which equals the initial investment amount_
+  - _Note: This equals the initial investment because discounting NAV(2025-12-31) back to 2025-09-30 gives the PV of future cashflows at 2025-09-30 after cashflow settlement (i.e. -£100M), which equals the initial investment amount.
+On 2025-09-30, the NAV exposure starts immediately after post investment outflow._

 - **Subsequent trade (2025-12-31, delivery 2026-03-31)**:
   - NAV at delivery date (2026-03-31) = £102,284,599.01 (PV of cashflows as of 2026-03-31)
   - Days to delivery = 90 days
   - Notional = £102,284,599.01 / (1.09951)^(90/365) = £99,919,859.44
-  - _This represents the PV (as of 2025-12-31) of the NAV exposure that will exist at 2026-03-31_
+  - _This represents the PV (as of 2025-12-31) of the NAV exposure that will exist at 2026-03-31._

 **3. Rolling Mechanism:**